 Biological tissues have highly complex and functional architectures.
 In order to construct engineered tissue with a high degree of complexity, cells must be provided with a suitable three dimensional synthetic or biological scaffolds upon which they can adhere and proliferate.

 The Biofabrication Group aims at combining advanced fabrication technologies, including 3D printing, for creating scaffolds, in-vitro models, biosensors and actuators using smart and biomaterials.
 Applications are mainly focused on Tissue Engineering, regenerative medicine and biotechnologies.

-The integration of 2D and 3D technologies are essential for fabricating complex structures using different material (including living cells) at different scales, from nanometers up to centimeters.
+The integration of 2D and 3D technologies are essential for fabricating complex structures using different materials (including living cells) at different scales, from nanometers up to centimeters.

-Between the different fabrication technologies, the group has a strong expertise in
+Between the different fabrication technologies, the group has strong expertise in

 - Soft lithography, including the fabrication of microfluidic devices

 - Soft-MI, a technology patented by the group for imprinting the shape of molecules and cells onto a substrate

 - Electrospinning, for production of nanofibers matrices, with applications as scaffolds, but also fabrics, filters, and packaging